 With the wet and dry ingredients combined, I gently folded in the blueberries.
 The night before I make these muffins I'll pull the frozen blueberries out of the freezer and place them in the refrigerator to thaw.
 Add into the batter the blueberries and any of the juices that were in the bag with the blueberries.

-Fresh blueberries will work great in this recipe, I would rinse them in water and pat dry a bit.
+Fresh blueberries will work great in this recipe, I would rinse them in water and pat them dry a bit.
 Then dust them lightly with flour.
 This will help the berries from sinking to the bottom of the muffins.
 I like to use frozen blueberries that have been thawed.

 When the berries thaw they create a juice that I use in the batter to add a bit more moisture to the batter.
 However, you could use frozen berries, maybe coat them in flour before adding to the batter.
 That way when they bake they sink or bleed into the muffin.